ynsergull/cloud-resume/backend/visitor-counter/README.md

 (Use POST when via API Gateway.)

 ## API Gateway
-Create a deployment mapping POST /api/visitor to this function.
-Enable CORS (Allow: POST, Content-Type; Origin: * or your domain).
+Create a deployment mapping GET /counter to this function.
+Frontend passes `?vid=<uuid>` (stable per-browser).
+CORS is enabled for `https://www.yunusergul.com`.

 ## Response JSON
-{"ok": true, "count": <int>} on success.
+On success:
+{
+	"ok": true,
+	"count": <int>,           // total pageviews (back-compat)
+	"unique": <int>,          // total unique visitors (browser-based) "updatedAt": <unix_ts>
+}
+On error after retries:
-{"ok": false, "error": "conflict"} after repeated ETag conflicts (rare at low traffic).
+{"ok": false, "error": "conflict"}

+## Stored Document Schema (counter.json)
+{
+	"pageviews": <int>,
+	"uniqueVisitors": <int>,
+	"seen": ["<sha256-hash>", ...],  // hashed visitor IDs (salted)
+	"updatedAt": <unix_ts>
+}

+Older documents with only `{ "count": N }` are auto-migrated in-memory to the new schema on first write; response still includes `count` for backward compatibility.

 ## Notes
-The function silently creates the counter with value 1 if it doesn't exist yet.
+- SALT should be treated as a secret and not checked into source control.
+Configure it in the Function's application config.
+- For very high traffic, consider switching from storing `seen` as a list to an approximate distinct counter (e.g., HyperLogLog) or partition by day.